OVI / DUI Breath Tests In Ohio

 A good DUI / OVI attorney may make a difference in cases involving breath tests.
 First, the attorney can review the records maintained by law enforcement.
 If law enforcement agencies do not maintain, repair, and use the breath-testing machine in compliance with state regulations, the results of the breath test may be inadmissible ("thrown out").
 Second, if the breath test is not thrown out, a DUI / OVI attorney can seek to show that the breath test result was inaccurate due to problems with the testing procedure and problems with the machine, as well as the health conditions and other circumstances of the client.Attorney For DUI / OVI Breath Test Cases In Columbus And Central Ohio

 The Dominy Law Firm is focused on DUI / OVI defense, and our lawyers have expertise in the area of breath alcohol testing.
-For more information about Shawn Dominy, please see his profile, and for more details about the Dominy Law Firm, please see the firm overview.
+For more information about the Dominy Law Firm, please see the firm overview.
 You can also see what our clients say and review our past case results.

-The Dominy Law Firm limits the number of cases we accepts so we can provide outstanding service to our clients.
-If we do not accept your case, we may be able to connect you with an attorney Shawn is mentoring or another DUI defense law firm.
+The Dominy Law Firm limits the number of cases we accept so we can provide outstanding service to our clients.
+If we do not accept your case, we may be able to connect you with another Ohio DUI defense law firm.
 If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.